 Integration with Azure Front Door

-App Service and Azure Functions integrate with Azure Front Door, to act as the internet-facing component of your solution.
+App Service and Azure Functions integrate with Azure Front Door to act as the internet-facing component of your solution.

 Azure Front Door enables you to add a web application firewall (WAF) and edge caching, and it provides other performance optimizations.
-You can easily reconfigure your traffic flows to direct traffic to different backends, based on changing business or technical requirements.
-When you use Azure Front Door with a multitenant app, you can use it to manage your custom domain names and to terminate your TLS connections.
+You can easily reconfigure your traffic flows to direct traffic to different backends based on changing business or technical requirements.
+When you use Azure Front Door with a multi-tenant app, you can use it to manage your custom domain names and terminate your TLS connections.
 Your App Service application is then configured with a single hostname, and all traffic flows through to that application, which helps you avoid managing custom domain names in multiple places.

-You can use private endpoints or App Service access restrictions to ensure that traffic has flowed through Front Door before reaching your app.
+You can use private endpoints or App Service access restrictions to ensure that traffic has flowed through the Front Door before reaching your app.

 Authentication and authorization